May 30 to September 29, 2019

 May 17 to September 30 2018, Jardins Gamelin

 DJs from around the world perform for the Sunday crowds who want to bliss out in the sunshine and on into the evening.
-August DJ headliners and support include Bambii, Floorplan, Lucide, Anthony Naples, and Kim Ann Foxman.
-Not bad for a way to party your way into Monday.
+Not bad for a way to spend your Sundays.
 Click HERE for details.

 Festival International de Lanaudière

 If you need to get out of Montreal, the Festival de Lanaudière provides the opportunity to listen to orchestral and classical music in Joliette.
 It’s only about 45 minutes away from the city (by car).
-Bernstein, Shostakovich, and even gospel are a few enticements.
 Find out more HERE.

 Fantasia Film Festival

 Fantasia is a chance for horror, fantasy, foreign, comic, and oddball films to air on a big screen before enthusiastic audiences.
 This international film festival attracts large, dedicated crowds.
 More information HERE.

 Festival Zone Homa

 Hochelaga Maisonneuve… you haven’t been yet?
 It’s booming.
 With arts and culture, food and dance, this festival celebrates the quartier.
 Details HERE.